andegna/calender/README.md

 - Julian Calendar
 - Unix (I know what you are thinking.
 It's not a calendar but it handy)

-Click [here](http://php.net/manual/en/ref.calendar.php) to read more about those calender function
+Click [here](http://php.net/manual/en/ref.calendar.php) to read more about those calendar function

 <a name="manipulation"></a>
 ## Manipulation [&uarr;](#top)